Open Houses Are Magnets For Crime

 Frankly, if you believe having an open house makes one bit of difference, then you are speaking to the wrong real estate agents.
 Serious buyers always schedule showings.
 They don’t pass on homes they want to view because you aren’t holding an open house.

-Facts about Burglaries
+Facts About Burglaries

-Although the term “robbery” is used most often to refer to having things stolen, in legal terminology “burglary” is the term used to refer to entering a property with the intention of theft.
-Robbery is the attempt to take ownership using threats or intimidation.
-So when someone sneaks into your house to steal your things, they are committing a burglary.
-In contrast, if someone were to try to take your wallet by brandishing a knife or gun, they would be committing robbery.
+Although the term “robbery” is used most often to refer to having things stolen, in legal terminology, “burglary” is the term used to refer to entering a property with the intention of theft.

-According to an FBI crime report from 2012, one in every thirty-six homes will be burglarized – with the average loss of property valued at $2,230.
-A burglary happens every 15 seconds in the U.S. The risk is real for every homeowner, but it only goes up if you start letting people into your home that you do not know during an open house.
+The risk is real for every homeowner, but it only goes up if you start letting people into your home that you do not know during an open house.

-What many people don’t realize is that burglaries happen most often during the day.
-Unlike the movies, where burglars creep around at night, in reality, the majority of burglaries occur from 10 am – 3 pm, when most people are at work or out of the house doing things.
-Burglars are not looking for confrontations; they are looking for an easy way to grab stuff of value.
-They want to enter and leave your home with minimal fuss.
+Many people don’t realize that burglaries happen most often during the day.
+Unlike the movies, where burglars creep around at night, in reality, most burglaries occur from 10 am – 3 pm, when most people are at work or out of the house doing things.

 The target of most burglars is the master bedroom, for obvious reasons.
 The valuables that most people keep in their master bedroom – such as jewelry and cash – are the easiest to steal and the easiest to gain financial benefit from on the street.